 James Johanns is a Dallas-based attorney who focuses his practice on commercial litigation.
 He has a BA in Mathematics and Comparative Literature with a concentration in the interrelationship of the arts and Spanish literature from Indiana University.
 James moved to Texas to study law at the University of Texas.
 He is an alumnus of The Leadership Arts Institute through the Business Counsel for the Arts, and a longtime member of the Dallas Museum of Art, the Nasher Sculpture Center, and several other arts and culture organizations in Dallas.

 Once a child without the means to go to pricey summer camps and after school programs, Starla Patterson now seeks out charitable opportunities that allow her to help bridge the gap between people in need and the educational programs they want to take part in.
-She is passionate about giving all people the same opportunities regardless of their background, wealth, or experiences.
-At The Writer’s Garret, she is able to combine her professional background in marketing, a strong desire to help others and a passion for the arts to help at-risk people learn to express themselves practically and creatively so that they are understood, valued, and connected to each other and their communities in a meaningful way.
+As the fundraising chair for The Writer’s Garret who helms annual events such as the Earth Day Book Swap, she is able to combine her professional background in marketing, strong desire to help others, and passion for the arts to help people underserved communities learn to express themselves practically and creatively so that they are understood, valued, and connected to each other.